The hilly grassland above the Manawatu Gorge is densely planted with wind turbines; 286 of them on three adjoining wind farms.

 Manukura is the star but there are many other native birds.
 A path passes close to a rifleman’s nest.
 This tiny, delicate beauty flew in and out of its nest with insects for chicks.
 Fantails flited alongside us, grey warblers warbled, and high in the canopy kaka squawked and kokako sang their haunting bell-like song.

 There is an expansive walk-in aviary where hihi, tui, bellbirds, kereru and others zoom around and come close to those who sit quietly.
 Pukaha, besides doing a terrific conservation job, is one of few places where you can easily see many endangered native bird species both in aviaries and in the wild.
 It was an inspiring finish to a happy day spent exploring.

-Reported by Liz Light for our AA Directions Winter 2018 issue
+Reported by Liz Light for our AA Directions Summer 2018 issue

 Cwmglyn Farmhouse Cheeses & Middleton Model Railway

 open to visitors most days of the week; the model railway operates on weekends and public holidays and during school holidays.